MicrosoftLearning/mslearn-mlops/documentation/01-script.md

 <details>
 <summary>Hint</summary>
 <br/>
 MLflow is an open source library for tracking and managing machine learning models.
 You can use it to track custom metrics.
 However, since the current model is trained with the common Scikit-learn library, you can also use autologging.
 By enabling autologging, using `mlflow.autolog()` all parameters, metrics, and model files will automatically be stored with your job run.
-Enable autologging in the main function under **TO DO: enable autologging**.
+Enable autologging in the main function under <b>TO DO: enable autologging</b>.
 </details>

 ## Success criteria